Prague Quick Facts

 Collegium Hieronymi Pragensis (CHP)

 Spring semester: mid-January to mid-May.

 In recent years, the Czech Republic has taken the lead among Eastern European nations in the transition to democracy and a free-market economy.
 As the capital of the changing nation, Prague is a city of social and intellectual excitement.
 An abundance of Gothic and Baroque architecture lends a charming Old World atmosphere to this city on the River Vltava.

-The Pomona Program in Prague is affiliated with Collegium Hieronymi Pragensis (Jerome of Prague College), and is housed in newly renovated space in New Town.
+The program in Prague is affiliated with Collegium Hieronymi Pragensis (Jerome of Prague College), and is housed is based in New Town.
 In addition to classroom instruction, the program includes visits to historical and cultural sites in and outside of Prague.